cyrus-/relit/README.md

-# Relit
+# Relit: Typed Literal Macros for Reason

 [Reason](https://reasonml.github.io/) is an increasingly popular alternative syntax for OCaml designed (initially by engineers at Facebook) to make OCaml more notationally familiar to contemporary programmers.
-However, Reason, like OCaml, builds in literal notation for only a few standard data structures, e.g. list literals like `[x, y, z]`, array literals like `[|x, y, z|]`, and [JSX literals](https://reasonml.github.io/docs/en/jsx), which support a variation on HTML notation.
-This approach is unsatisfying because there are many other possible literal notations that may be useful, e.g. for finite maps, regular expressions, SQL queries, syntax tree representations, and specialized scientific data structures, e.g. the SMILES notation in chemistry, to name just a few possibilities.
+However, Reason, like OCaml, builds in literals for only a few common data structures, e.g. list literals like `[x, y, z]`, array literals like `[|x, y, z|]`, and [JSX literals](https://reasonml.github.io/docs/en/jsx), which support a variation on HTML notation.
+This approach is unsatisfying because there are many other possible data structures for which literal notation may be useful, e.g. for finite maps, regular expressions, SQL queries, syntax tree representations, and specialized scientific data structures, e.g. the [SMILES notation](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) in chemistry, to name just a few possibilities.

 In [a paper at ICFP 2018](https://github.com/cyrus-/ptsms-paper/raw/master/icfp18/omar-icfp18-final.pdf), we address this problem by introducing *typed literal macros (TLMs)* into Reason.
 TLMs allow a library provider to define new literal notation, of nearly arbitrary design, for expressions and patterns of any type at all.
-"Relit" is what we call this implementation of TLMs for Reason.

-The ICFP paper includes a thorough and accessible tutorial, from the perspectives of both the library provider and the client programmer.
-The paper also defines the system's type and hygiene discipline in formal detail.
-In this README, though, let's stick to a simple example that will demonstrate the essential ideas.

 ## Example: Regex Notation

-Say that we have defined a recursive datatype `Regex.t` classifying simple regular expressions:
+For example, say that we have defined a recursive datatype `Regex.t` classifying simple regular expressions:
 ```reason
   module Regex = {
     type t =